jmtilli/rlctrans/README.md

 state.
 It may happen in full wave bridge rectifiers.
 Adding a high-value resistor across two diodes may help in this case, but adding only one resistor or four resistors may cause the recalculation loop again.
-Also the `diode_threshold` paramter for diodes which sets the threshold voltage after which switch state reverses, may be useful.
+Also the `diode_threshold` parameter for diodes which sets the threshold voltage after which switch state reverses, may be useful.
 Note this is different than voltage drop which is about 0.7 V for silicon P-N diodes.
 This threshold voltage should be very small, generally on the order of microvolts.